apple/pfl-research/README.md

 `pfl` aims to streamline the benchmarking process of testing hypotheses in the Federated Learning paradigm.
 The official benchmarks are available in the [benchmarks](./benchmarks) directory, using a variety of realistic dataset-model combinations with and without differential privacy (yes, we do also have CIFAR10).

 **Copying these examples is a great starting point for doing your own research.**
-[See the quickstart](./benchmarks#quickstart) on how to get started converging a model on the simplest benchmark (CIFAR10) in just a few minutes.
+[See the quickstart](./benchmarks#quickstart) on how to start converging a model on the simplest benchmark (CIFAR10) in just a few minutes.

 ## Contributing

-Researchers are invited to contributed to the framework.
+Researchers are invited to contribute to the framework.
 Please, see `<TODO>` for more details.